rushilsheth/inscope-takehome/README.md

 ## Follow-Up Questions

   1. Describe which task you found most difficult in the implementation, and why.

 Filtering down what to send to the LLM to create a summary since 10-Ks are all around 100.
-I utilized ChatGPT to quickly help me understand 10-Ks [interaction](https://chat.openai.com/share/ec24cd6f-2153-46a0-8c05-831583d14bf9).
-Once I started interacating with OpenAI I used gpt-4 initially and ran into rate limiting as I was using my personal account.
+I utilized ChatGPT to quickly help me understand 10-Ks interaction [prompt](https://chat.openai.com/share/ec24cd6f-2153-46a0-8c05-831583d14bf9).
+Once I started interacting with OpenAI I used gpt-4 initially and ran into rate limiting as I was using my personal account.
 I was used to an enterprise account with much higher rate limits.

   2. What led you to choose the libraries or frameworks you used in your implementation?

    For my implementation, I selected Langchain because it facilitates the loading of HTML documents and enables interaction with OpenAI's language models.
 Langchain was my choice due to its comprehensive suite of tools that span the entire spectrum of working with Large Language Models (LLMs).
 Additionally, the ease of creating LLM pipelines with Langchain Expression Language (LCEL) was a significant factor.
 I opted for OpenAI's solutions as I currently don't have access to the Claude API, which would have been beneficial for handling extensive documents.

   3. How did you evaluate whether the clusters and summaries created by your system were good or not?

   ### Clusters